Relative Arbitrage Opportunities with Interactions among $N$ Investors: Introduction

 \section{Introduction}

-It is commonly used by market participants to compare the performance of an investment strategy with a benchmark index.
-Among different metrics and tools to capture opportunities that outperforming a benchmark portfolio, relative arbitrage established in Stochastic Portfolio Theory (SPT), see Fernholz \cite{spt}, is of special interest to investment and portfolio management.
-To better describe and analyze the market based on SPT, this paper investigate the following questions: How do we capture the competitive behaviors of participants in the financial market?
-With additional information about these investors, how do we improve the market model and make portfolio suggestions?
-We want to enable portfolio managers or asset management entities to customize their portfolio optimization strategies based on the preference and selection of benchmarks.
+Market participants usually compare the performance of an investment strategy with a benchmark index.
+Among different metrics and tools for capturing opportunities that outperform a benchmark portfolio, relative arbitrage established in Stochastic Portfolio Theory (SPT), see Fernholz \cite{spt}, is of special interest to investment and portfolio management.
+However, market dynamics are constantly influenced by large investing entities where complicated interactions occur among them.
+We need a market model that captures these behaviors and develops a multi-agent optimization framework.
+To better describe and analyze the market based on SPT, this paper investigates the following questions: How do we capture the competitive behaviors of participants in the financial market?
+With additional information on these investors, how do we improve the market model and make portfolio suggestions?
+We aim to develop the optimization scheme for portfolio managers or asset management entities in a realistic market environment.
+This scheme would provide the information structure (for example, feedback from capitalization processes, wealth processes, or agent's preference profile, etc.) that is required for effective portfolio strategy and the corresponding optimal investments.

-This paper forms a stochastic differential game system of equity market, where investors aim to pursue outperformance to the market index and peer investors.
-We introduce the mean field interaction among participants and study the relationship between the $N$-player game and mean field game set-up of our problem of interest.

-The relative arbitrage problem is first defined in SPT, the focus of which is to generate a strategy that outperforms a benchmark portfolio almost surely at the end of a certain time span and look for the highest relative return.
-It shows in \cite{diversity} that relative arbitrage can exist in equity markets that resemble actual markets, and that the relative arbitrage results from market diversity, a condition that prevents the concentration of all the market capital into a single stock.
-Specific examples of market including the stabilized volatility model, in which relative arbitrage exists, are introduced in \cite{ra2005}.
-To relax the assumptions about the behavior of market imposed in SPT, \cite{strong} considers relative arbitrage in regulated markets where dividends and the merge and split of companies are taken into account.